 - $10,000 for luxury properties

-Can I get a refund of the booking fee?
+Can the developer refund the booking fee?

 4. Attend the official sales event

 At the end of the rumor phase, the developer will organize an official sales event.
-Most often, this sales event accepts people by invitation only: if you have a booking number you’ll get an invitation to attend the sales event.

 Do I need to attend the sales event in person?